markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 - palette clear/import actions are disabled
 - palette color picker and hex color edits are disabled
-- palette material attributes remain editable project render metadata
+- palette material preset/finish metadata remains editable project render metadata
 - the palette sidebar shows only the colors present in the active ruleset

 Palette changes should be made by overriding `[palette]` in **Game / Rules**.